-The name by which the Jinenkan martial arts are known is Jissen Kobudo which literally means ‘classical martial arts for real combat’ and it is used as an umbrella term to refer to the seven distinct martial arts traditions (Ryuha) that we practice.
+The name by which the Jinenkan martial arts are known is Jissen Kobudo which means ‘classical martial arts for real combat’ and is an umbrella term used to refer to the seven distinct martial arts traditions (Ryuha) that we practice.

 • Takagi Yoshin Ryu Jutaijutsu